 Warning signs of a potential asthma attack can include an increase in your need for rescue medication (especially albuterol), a worsening cough, shortness of breath (particularly if it wakes you up at night) and diminished tolerance for exercise.

 In general, it is important to stay calm and use the medications your allergist has prescribed.
 An up-to-date asthma action plan filled out by your doctor should always be available to help guide treatment when symptoms occur.

 Quick-relief medications – often administered via an inhaler – are used to treat asthma attacks as needed.
 They include short-acting, rapid-onset beta2-agonist and/or anticholinergic bronchodilators (which relax airway muscles).
 If symptoms persist or progress, then systemic corticosteroids (which reduce airway inflammation) may be necessary.
 If symptoms persist, see your allergist.

 Seek immediate medical treatment if coughing or shortness of breath persists or seems to be worsening.

 Some triggers particularly affect children with asthma and can make the inflammation in their lungs even worse.
 The common cold is one of the most frequent triggers for asthma attacks in very young children.
 Others include:

 - Exposure to allergens (such as animal dander, dust mites or pollen)

 - Crying or laughing

-If your child has asthma, your allergist will help you ﬁnd out which triggers make symptoms worse.
-The first step to controlling symptoms is to stay away from the things that make your child cough or wheeze.
+If your child has asthma, your allergist will help you discover the triggers that bring on or worsen the symptoms.
+The first step to controlling symptoms is to stay away from whatever makes your child cough or wheeze.